MorphPiece : A Linguistic Tokenizer for Large Language Models: Evaluations

 \subsection{Language Modeling}

-We evaluate MorphGPT and GPT-2 (Base/Large) on Penn Tree Bank \cite{ptb}, OpenAI-250k \cite{openai-dataset} and LAMBADA datasets \cite{lambada}.
-As can be seen in Table \ref{tab:perplexity}, MorphGPT models show much better perplexity numbers over fully trained GPT-2 models, despite being trained for a fraction of iterations.
+I evaluated MorphGPT-Base and GPT-2 (Base and Large) on Penn Tree Bank \cite{ptb}, OpenAI GPT-Outout-Dataset\footnote{https://github.com/openai/gpt-2-output-dataset} and LAMBADA datasets \cite{lambada}.
+As can be seen in Table \ref{tab:perplexity}, MorphGPT models show much better token-level perplexity numbers over fully trained GPT-2 models.
 In particular, even with only 50k steps, MorphGPT achieves better perplexity than GPT-2 (Base) across all three datasets; and reaches performance of GPT-2 (Large) with 200k steps.
+Generally token level perplexity is not comparable across different vocabularies \cite{cotterell}.
+However. as we will see below, MorphGPT not only shows better performance on a wide variety of downstream tasks, but also on LAMBADA, which is closely related to language modeling task.
+Additionally, Section \ref{discussion} has more discussion on this issue.

-\paragraph{LAMBADA} In the LAMBADA dataset \cite{lambada}, the task is to predict the last word of a paragraph and it is designed in a way that local context is not enough and one requires the whole paragraph to predict the correct answer.
-This task is known to be particularly hard for models to do well \cite{gpt3}.
-MorphGPT surpasses GPT-2 accuracy by almost 10\% with only 50k steps and almost reaches the accuracy of six times larger GPT-2 Large model (Table \ref{tab:perplexity}).
+\paragraph{LAMBADA} To reconfirm performance on language modeling, I evaluated a cloze style LAMBADA \cite{lambada} task.
+The task is to predict the last word of a paragraph and it is designed in a way that local context is not enough and one requires the whole paragraph to predict the correct answer.
+This task is known to be particularly hard for models to do well on \cite{gpt3}.
+MorphGPT surpasses the accuracy of GPT-2 by almost 10\% with only 50k steps and almost reaches the accuracy of a six-times larger GPT-2 Large model (Table \ref{tab:perplexity}).
+This confirms that token-level perplexity gains translate to better performance in other related tasks.